OGRECave/evolution/OEP-02-SPIRV_Support.md

 ## Impact on existing code, compatibility

 This is purely a new feature, so exiting code should not be affected.
 Some changes to the GL3Plus RenderSystem have to be made so they can load precompiled low-level shaders.
-However we already have a boilerplate for this in the legacy GL RenderSystem as this is how the first ARB shader programs worked. **DONE**
+However we already have a boilerplate for this in the legacy GL RenderSystem as this is how the first ARB shader programs worked.

 The Plugin will need to build glslang which is a beast.
-However this will only affect the Plugin build and it is fine when it only works on Linux at first, where the build is more tractable. **DONE**
+However this will only affect the Plugin build and it is fine when it only works on Linux at first, where the build is more tractable.

 Finally, the RTSS must be extended to support the SPIRV GLSL flavour, mainly introducing explicit uniform and attribute locations.